The study of poultry nutrition involves many terms not commonly used in daily communication. The following is a list of nutritional terms.

 New process: Pertains to the extraction of oil from seeds.
 Same as ex-peller process.

-Niacin: Same as nicotinic acid.
+Niacin: Same as nicotinic acid and niacin.
 Is one of the B vitamins.
 Nicotinamide also has niacin activity.
-The amid of nicotinic acid.
+The amide of nicotinic acid.
 It has niacin activity.
-Same as niacin.
 One of the B vitamins.